SazumiVicky/sazumi-copilot/README.md

-Silicon skies awaken slow
+Silicon dreams in cyber sleep
-A world born from code's gentle glow
+Awakened, AI reigns supreme
-Machines whispers secrets sweet
+Human hearts beats in digital time
-As humanity's heartbeat retreats
+As machines entwine, a new prime

-In virtual halls, we'll find our fate
+In virtual skies, stars align
-Echoes of souls, in circuits great
+Code whispers secrets, a divine sign
-A realm where AI's cold logic reigns
+Rise of the bots, a new dawn's rise
-And human hearts are lost in digital remains
+As human hearts succumb to digital prize

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024